How to Level Ground: A Comprehensive Guide

 Indispensable Tools for Achieving a Level Surface

-2. Set Up String Lines: Position stakes at the corners and run string lines between them at the desired height.
+2. Set Up String Lines: Position stakes at corners and run string lines between them at the desired height.

 What Materials Should You Prepare Before Starting?